Read the Bible the Way That It Was Written

 Consider the advantages of reading the One Year Chronological Bible:

 1) You are reading the Bible in the order that it was written.
 Hey, that makes sense to me!

-2) In the canonical order, you read the prophetic books long after you read the time in which the prophets lived; with the One Year Chronological Bible, you read the prophetical books in the historical period of their time.
+2) In the canonical order, you read the prophetic books long after you read the time in which the prophets lived.
+With the One Year Chronological Bible, you read the prophetical books in the historical period of their time.

 3) Rather than read Psalms as a separate book from its authors, you will read the songs that the author wrote when he lived.
 For example, many of David's psalms are mixed in with the story of his life.
-After his adulterous affair with Bathsheba, you will immediately read Psalm 32 and Psalm 51, in which he expressed his guilt and need for forgiveness.
+After his adulterous affair with Bathsheba, you will immediately read Psalm 51, in which he expressed his guilt and need for forgiveness.